jzoran/ghorgs/README.md

     version     prints version of ghorgs tool

   Flags:
+    -d, --dry-run               Perform a dry run of the command without actually executing it in the end.
     -h, --help                  help for ghorgs
     -o, --organization string   Organizational account on GitHub analyzed.
     -t, --token string          Security token used on Github.
 Overrides the token from configuration file.